TomArcherMsft/get-github-issues/README.md

 Produces a CSV of GitHub Issues

-CSV is then opened in Excel where I can group issues by:
+CSV is then opened in Excel where they can be grouped by:

 - Article URL
 - Article Focus